phpvms/acars-pdk/README.md

 In the above example, for the Fenix A320, the landing lights are controlled by two datarefs, both of which the values need to be 1 or 2 for the landing lights to be considered "on".

+#### Targeting MSFS

+There are 3 possible values for targetting MSFS in the configs:

+    - `AircraftConfigSimType.MsFs` - This will apply the configuration to both 2020 and 2024
+    - `AircraftConfigSimType.MsFs20` - This will be for 2020 ONLY
+    - `AircraftConfigSimType.MsFs24` - This will be for 2024 ONLY

 ### Features